sarunas/nas-port-strategy/README.md

-# NAS Port Strategy
+**Docker Port Mapping Strategy for Synology with Reverse Proxy (Host Mode)**

+---

+### Overview

-This document outlines a port allocation strategy for managing Docker containers and services on a Synology NAS device.
-The strategy aims to avoid port conflicts with Synology DSM and built-in services while ensuring a clean, scalable networking configuration for all containerized applications.
+This document outlines a port mapping strategy for running multiple Docker containers on a Synology NAS using a reverse proxy configured in host network mode.

-## Overview

 The goal is to:

 - Avoid port conflicts with Synology DSM and built-in services.
 - Organize ports by application category.
-- Enable clean and scalable service management with reverse proxies.
+- Enable clean and scalable service management.

+---

-## Key Concepts
+### Key Concepts

-### Reverse Proxy (Host Mode)
+**Reverse Proxy (Host Mode)**

 - Runs in `network_mode: host`.
 - Listens on host ports 80 (HTTP) and 443 (HTTPS).
 - Routes traffic to backend services using internal ports mapped to unique host ports.

-### Synology Reserved Ports to Avoid
+**Synology Reserved Ports to Avoid**

 | Port        | Service                  |
 | ----------- | ------------------------ |